TylerJamesMalloy/ty-malloy/about.md

 ## Personal:

 I was born in a small town outside of Boston Massachusetts and moved to Vancouver at the age of 18 to attend university at UBC, where I studied cognitive systems and philosophy.
 While in Vancouver I met my partner, a brilliant computer security specialist who inspires me in both my personal life and my research.
 After university I began my PhD at RPI and moved to Troy where I have been ever since, other than a brief internship in Yorktown NY at IBM.
+My hobbies include cooking, eating out at restaurants, reading science fiction, fantasy, and philosophy, and playing video games with my partner.